vadymmarkov/food2fork/README.md

 ## API

-Food2Fork Recipe API documentation: https://www.food2fork.com/about/api.
+- Food2Fork Recipe API documentation: https://www.food2fork.com/about/api
-Note that the Free plan allows only 50 API calls per day.
+- Note that the Free plan allows only 50 API calls per day
+- If you want to mock requests just open `DependencyContainer.swift` and create `Networking` instance with the same `MockProvider` as for UI and Unit tests.